Natsume717/display_direction/README.md

 Hold a compass to display your direction.<br>
 You can obtain a special barrier block by executing ```/function system:main/give```.<br>
-You can also wear a barrier block on your head to activate the display.
+Wearing this block on your head also activates the display.

 # 注意《Disclaimer》